-If a patient develops heart failure due to valve disease, the patient should be placed on medical therapy as tolerated for heart failure including ACE inhibitors, diuretics, and beta blockers.
+If a patient develops heart failure due to valve disease, the patient should be placed on medical therapy as tolerated for heart failure including angiotensin-converting enzyme (ACE) inhibitors, diuretics, and beta-blockers.

-At this time, there is no cure of rheumatic heart disease.
+At this time, there is no cure for rheumatic heart disease.

-The physician should also have appropriate surveillance on patients diagnosed with rheumatic fever and rheumatic heart disease to allow for initiation of appropriate therapy as early as possible.
+Clinicians should also have appropriate surveillance of patients diagnosed with rheumatic fever and rheumatic heart disease to allow for the initiation of appropriate therapy as early as possible.